Group-2D/Demo-Project/docs/source/installation.rst

 3. Save these changes in the file.

-After making these changes, the algorithm should run by running ``algorithm_with_db functionality.py``
+After making these changes, the main algorithm code should run by running ``algorithm_with_db functionality.py`` within a Python compatible IDE of your choice.
+The example GUI (without back_end functionality) should be run from ``main.py`` without debugging.